Medius named an Approved

 Who are the main stakeholders in

-To issue or receive electronic invoices and share e-reporting transaction data, companies must utilize an accredited Partner Dematerialization Platform (PDP) approved by the Directorate General of Public Finance (DGFiP).
+To issue or receive electronic invoices and share e-reporting transaction data, companies must utilize an Approved Platform (PA), formerly PDP (Partner Dematerialization Platform), approved by the Directorate General of Public Finance (DGFiP).

 The Public Invoicing Portal (PPF) will serve as a directory of electronic invoice recipients, and as an intermediary for the transmission of tax data.